onenetwork/onechain-back-client/README.md

   // when using eth as blockchain, provide the address to which the Backchain etherium contract has been bound in the Ethereum blockchain
   contractAddress: "0xdd556330eb32c9daa558ab2327f7a044d292b1a2",

-  // when using eth as blockchainn, provide the private key of your account in the Ethereum blockchain
+  // When using eth as blockchainn, provide the private key of your account in the Ethereum blockchain.
+  // You must provide your privateKey if you are posting.
+It can be omitted if you are only verifying.
   privateKey: "0x7deb3b7a9083352c5feca242ff1df7ffa9fa114a397ef8bcea16a969bfca9c3e"
 }
 ```